-It is recommended that CRR students apply to be an Associate Member of the nearby QUB library which offers ample study space.
+It is recommended that CRR students apply to be an Associate Member of the nearby QUB library which offers relevant learning resources and ample study space.
 The cost of membership will be reimbursed through the completion of a reimbursement form available from our Library.